National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/tools.md

 * [Data Density by Site and Domain](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.3ab34203-d7f3-482e-adbd-f4113bfd1a2b?id=KO-C3B0BBE&view=focus) {{< fa lock title="Link requires an Enclave account" >}}:
   Calculates the Standardized Density, Median Absolute Deviation (MAD), and Directional Median Deviations (DMD) with respect to the number of unique patient/concept/days for each of the major OMOP tables (i.e. condition_occurrence, drug_exposure, etc) and uses them to create a heatmap displaying how many MADs each site is from the median for each OMOP table.
-The template also scores the site's date shifting practices.
+The template also scores the site's date-shifting practices.
 * [Whitelist Filtering](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.3ab34203-d7f3-482e-adbd-f4113bfd1a2b?id=KO-D00A6DC&view=focus) {{< fa lock title="Link requires an Enclave account" >}}:
   Creates a bar plot showing whitelisted data partners that have, at minimum, a certain percentage of COVID patients associated with a specified measurement, condition, drug, procedure, etc.
   Sites not meeting the minimum requirement are removed from the whitelist.